willmcgugan/terminal-tree/README.md

 I don't know is this will become a standalone tool, or be folded back in to [Textual](https://github.com/textualize/textual).

 If you are interested in this project, please fork it. let me know if you do anything interesting with it!

+# Windows Port
+A windows version of this code can be found in the `windows` folder